carlasushi/palomaclay-TEA/src/week-2.md

 ---
 ## Centering

-During class, we will do another centering demo, besides an intro to the basics of handbuilinding.
+During class, we will do another centering demo, besides an intro to the basics of hand builinding.

-## Handbuilding
+## Hand building

-Handbuildng is a lot of fun, faster and more stress free in comparison to the wheel.
-It is a great idea to use both techniues - they allow you to learn different things about clay.
+Hand building is a lot of fun, faster and more stress free in comparison to the wheel.
+It is a great idea to use both techniques - they allow you to learn different things about clay.

 ### Slab Roller | How to use it